 Neutrois: “An identity used by individuals who feel they fall outside the gender binary.
 Many feel Neutrois is a gender, like a third gender while others feel agendered.”

 Third Gender: Term often used in anthropological studies to set apart identities other than man or woman that appear across different cultures.
+Can have colonial connotations, use with caution.
 See also Gilbert H. Herdt’s Third Sex, Third Gender: Beyond Sexual Dimorphism in Culture and History (1996) and Serena Nanda’s Gender Diversity: Crosscultural Variations (2000).

 Transmasculine: “A term used to describe those were were assigned female at birth who feel wholly dissociated from female gender identification, and are, if not wholly male-identified, are at a place much closer to that end of the binary spectrum, either through a preference towards behavioral or physical “masculinity,” or through being in a state similar to that of a demiguy, where they may feel “weakly male,” but not very attached to the idea of being a “man.” [*]